Streamflow Stewardship Program

-The program begins, in May 2017, with a strategic science-based approach to streamflow monitoring, and is scheduled to conclude in two years with a community-developed streamflow plan designed to enhance flows in upper Sonoma Creek.
+The program began in May 2017 with a strategic science-based approach to streamflow monitoring, and was scheduled to conclude within two years with a community-developed streamflow plan designed to enhance flows in upper Sonoma Creek.

 More specifically, the program starts by collecting data on streamflows, fisheries, land and water use, and hydrologic conditions, then it uses that data to identify areas where streamflows can be increased.
 We’ll reach out to landowners in those areas and develop relationships with them, learning about their needs and identifying project opportunities.

 At that point, in concert with the landowners, Sonoma Ecology Center and its partners will be able to design, fund, and construct voluntary projects that improve streamflows and water security for fish and people.
 These projects are low-impact, free to the landowner, and will make our streams and creeks stronger.